$ {}^{164} \mathrm{Pb} $: A possible heaviest $ N = Z $ doubly magic nucleus: Introduction

-\textit{Introduction.}---With the advent of accelerator facilities worldwide, the nuclear chart has been rapidly extended towards the regions where the number of neutrons or protons is extremely large compared to nuclei existing in natural abundance~\cite{ Nakamura2017Prog.Part.Nucl.Phys.97_53, Sakurai2018Front.Phys.13_132111}.
-A fundamental question motivating such experimental challenges is ``how far from the beta stability line nuclei can exist?'', which is related to not only the limit of our knowledge on nuclei but also exotic nuclear properties~\cite{ Casten2000Prog.Part.Nucl.Phys.45_S171, Paar2010J.Phys.G37_064014, Zhou2017Proc.Sci.281_373, Nakada2020Int.J.Mod.Phys.E29_1930008} and nucleosynthesis~\cite{ Nomoto2013Annu.Rev.Astron.Astrophys.51_457, Mumpower2016Prog.Part.Nucl.Phys.86_86}.
+With the advent of accelerator facilities worldwide, the nuclear chart has been rapidly extended toward the regions where the neutron or proton number far exceeds that of naturally abundant nuclei~\cite{ Nakamura2017Prog.Part.Nucl.Phys.97_53, Sakurai2018Front.Phys.13_132111}.
+A fundamental question motivating such experimental challenges is ``How far from the beta stability line can atomic nuclei exist with a finite half-life?,'' which serves as a rigorous test for our understanding of the nuclear binding~\cite{ Casten2000Prog.Part.Nucl.Phys.45_S171, Paar2010J.Phys.G37_064014, Zhou2017Proc.Sci.281_373, Nakada2020Int.J.Mod.Phys.E29_1930008}.

-When protons (neutrons) are added to a nucleus with keeping its neutron (proton) number, the dripline is defined by the point where the proton (neutron) separation energy becomes zero or negative.
-The nuclei outside the neutron dripline cannot be bound and their half lives are too short to be measured.
-In contrast, the nuclei outside the proton dripline may have long half lives enough to be detected because the proton mean field has the so-called Coulomb barrier, which keeps protons inside the barrier for a long time.
-It has been studied that there are characteristic properties, such as neutron halo~\cite{ Tanihata1985Phys.Rev.Lett.55_2676, Tanihata2013Prog.Part.Nucl.Phys.68_215, Kobayashi2014Phys.Rev.Lett.112_242501, Bagchi2020Phys.Rev.Lett.124_222504} and di-neutron correlation~\cite{ Hagino2014Phys.Rev.C90_027303, Kubota2020Phys.Rev.Lett.125_252501, Furumoto2021Phys.Rev.C104_034613, Yamagami2022Phys.Rev.C106_044316}, in neutron-rich nuclei.
-Then, it is an interesting question whether characteristic properties exist in proton-rich nuclei.
-For instance, the diproton decay~\cite{ Grigorenko2001Phys.Rev.C64_054002, Olsen2013Phys.Rev.Lett.110_222501, Olsen2013Phys.Rev.Lett.111_139903} has been studied theoretically.
-It should also be noted that proton-rich nuclei can exist even above the threshold, in contrast to the neutron-rich nuclei.

-In this regard, it is important to explore proton-rich nuclei outside the proton dripline whose life is long enough to be investigated by accelerator experiments.
-Doubly-magic nuclei should be primary candidates due to their stability.
-Up to now, $ \nuc{Sn}{100}{} $ is known as the heaviest $ N = Z $ doubly-magic nucleus.
-The candidate of the next $ N = Z $ doubly-magic nucleus is $ \nuc{Pb}{164}{} $ ($ Z = N = 82 $), while it is expected to be outside of the proton dripline~\cite{ Koura2005Prog.Theor.Phys.113_305, Moeller2016At.DataNucl.DataTables109_1}; hence, it has not been carefully studied in the literature.

-Nuclear shell structure is the most important quantum effect to stabilize the nuclei.
-Its behaviours in unstable nuclei, in particular, the appearance/disappearance of magic numbers has been studied, mainly, in the neutron-rich side~\cite{ Sorlin2008Prog.Part.Nucl.Phys.61_602, Li2016Phys.Lett.B753_97}.
-For example, it is recently shown that $ N = 20 $ magicity does not hold any more for $ \nuc{O}{28}{} $~\cite{ Kondo2023Nature620_965}.
-Then, a question arises: ``How about the magic numbers in proton-rich side?''